 All students go outdoors for recess.
-Parents should plan for outdoor recess everyday school is in session.
-If the weather is too cold or raining, students stay inside instead of going out for recess.
+Parents should plan for outdoor recess everyday school is in session (though outdoor time may be limited due to immediate weather.)
 Students should wear appropriate clothing to school with this in mind.
 If a child is too ill to go outdoors, he/she is likely to be too ill to be in school.
 If a medical condition exists which prevents your child from participating in outdoor recess, a doctor's slip will be requested.
-The school has the authority to develop rules appropriate to differing play situations.
 We encourage all students to enjoy themselves, participate in appropriate play activities, and engage in healthy outdoor recreation.